dh00mk3tu/blog/Blogs/anomalous.md

 My friend Arpit contacts me one night and tells me
 "My computer restarts on it's own, whenever it feels like.
 It's completely random, it happens whenever it is going to happen"

+A lot of troubleshooting methods and thoughts of what might be causing this problem started to rush in my head, he added onto the problem statement

+"It feels different from a normal restart.
+I just get the MSI logo (motherboard logo basically) and the computer boots back up normally"

 ---

 ### The Problem